Skip to content Skip to footer

 • Electron transfer in biological systems (temperature dependent and temperature independent – tunneling)

-2. Fundamentals of nuclear physics
+2. Fundamentals of medical physics

 • Elementary particles – the standard model